The Depths of Finer Things

 Hey, Pops, Jimmy says.
 How you doing?

-Been better, Pops, Jimmy says.
+Been better, Pops, Jimmy says and sighs.
 Been better.

 He walks out onto the street.
 He sees Rufus wiping his nose on the front stoop and says to him, She’s crazy as Christmas, you know that don’t you?